darkresistace/Truedude/README.md

 Module 4: Functions & Modules in Python =Functions & Modules in Python.py
 Using the Math Module for Calculations=to find a factorial.py Assign 4
-Read file and handle error
+Read file and handle error.py
-Write and Append data to a file
+Write and Append data to a file.py
+Assign 5
+Data structures and strings in python.py demo list slicing.py